Morgane Maurice is a French photographer based in London, shooting beauty and fashion.

 Notable clients and publications include: YSL Beauty, Armani Beauty, Ashley Graham, Prada Beauty, Lancôme, Dazed, Vogue Business, Vogue UK & Russia, Selfridges, Bulgari, Miss Sixty, 111SKIN, Max Factor, Hurr, WhoWhatWear, Shona Joy, Hayley Menzies, The Hippie Shake...

 Born and raised in Paris...

-Morgane moved to London to study Fashion Media Styling at the London College of Fashion whilst photographing her own projects on the side.
+After a degree in Fashion design in the city of lights, Morgane moved to London to study Fashion Media Styling at the London College of Fashion whilst photographing her own projects on the side.
 Before settling on photography and video, she has tried her hand at styling, fashion design, set design and illustration, giving her a 360, all-encompassing vision for fashion.

 With humble beginnings, she seized every opportunity she could, interning for cult 90's designer XULY.Bët and starting to work as a dresser at shows during Paris Fashion Week at the age of 18, for brands such as Chanel (where she had to strut in front of Karl Lagerfeld during rehearsals) and Thom Browne.
-The love of this thrill and excitement of fashion never left her and, a few years later, she returned to fashion weeks as a photographer to capture streetstyle outside the shows and the looks backstage twice a year.
+The love of this thrill and excitement of fashion never left her and, a few years later, she returned to Fashion Week as a photographer to capture streetstyle outside the shows and the looks backstage twice a year.